Paul Johnson Rogers

 Under the name ‘Glass Bead Nation,’ I write and record songs (mainly electronic/industrial genre) that gain regular radio airplay in several countries.

-Author of the book Lyrics and Poems published in May, 2020.
+Author of the book Lyrics and Poems.

 Composer of five musicals, all of which have been staged: ‘Gynt on the Rocks’; ‘Oedipus Wrecks’ (the making of which was the subject of a BBC Radio 4 documentary series); ‘Robin of Sherwood’; ‘The Three Musketeers’; and ‘Dracula’.